nyurik/nyurik.github.io/_posts/2018-02-08-Vega-Trends-Graph-for-Kibana.md

         }
         # At this point "values" data source should look like this:
         # [ {group:0, count: nnn}, {group:1, count: nnn} ]
-        # Check this with F11 (browser debug tools), and running this in console:
+        # Check this with F11 (browser debug tools), and run this in console:
         #   VEGA_DEBUG.view.data('values')
       ]
     }